Simulations of gravitational collapse in null coordinates IV: evolving through the event horizon, with an application to the spherical charged scalar field: The Reissner-Nordstr om metric in null coordinates

 \section{The Reissner-Nordstr\"om metric in null coordinates}

 This Appendix presents the RN solution in our variables {and gauge choice}.
 In Schwarzschild coordinates, where $R=r$ is a coordinate, the RN metric is

 where

 and the real constants ${\cal M}_0>0$ and $Q_0$ are the usual mass and charge parameters of the RN metric, normalised such that $|Q_0|={\cal M}_0$ represents an extremal black hole.
+Our dynamical variables ${\cal M}$ and $Q$ take the constant values ${\cal M}={\cal M}_0$ and $Q=Q_0$.
 The event and Cauchy horizon are at

 By definition the Hawking mass obeys $r=2M$ on the event horizon. $M=r_+/2$ at the event horizon is also the irreducible mass of the black hole.
-In the special case of an extremal black hole, $r_+=r_-=2M={\cal M}=Q$ on the event horizon.
+In the special case of an extremal black hole, $r_+=r_-=2M={\cal M}=Q$.

 The tortoise radius $r_*$ is defined, up to addition of a constant, by

 With the outgoing and ingoing Eddington-Finkelstein coordinates defined as

 the metric in the exterior becomes